MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/config.md

 ## Build settings

-Thes can be set with CLI flags, or in the config here if you prefer.
+This can be set with CLI flags, or in the config here if you prefer.

 ```yaml
 future: true